Snorkel / Scuba in Caesarea

 If seeing Caesarea from dry land sounds too conventional, this activity is for you!

 The essence of Caesarea’s prosperity is King Herod’s nature-defying megalomaniac project to construct a colossal scale port.
-By sinking large-scale wooden freights filled with volcanic ash into preset positions he managed to form the biggest man-made port in the whole Roman empire.
-However, today the remains of Herod’s port are all submerged and can only be seen by diving at the site.
+By sinking large-scale wooden freights filled with volcanic ash into preset positions, he formed the most prominent artificial port in the Roman empire.
+However, today, the remains of Herod’s port are submerged and can only be seen by diving at the site.

-Caesarea’s diving club is comfortably located right behind it’s medieval Citadel.
-The club offers scuba diving gear, or snorkeling equipment, as well as a dive master / instructor.
-The club also provides you with a map, The map will lead you through sections of Herod’s famed sunken harbor, as well as remains of sunken boats.
-This wet and fun activity also unveils a mysterious sarcophagus, as well as the Mediterranean marine life.
+Caesarea’s diving club is comfortably located right behind its medieval Citadel.
+The club offers scuba diving gear, snorkeling equipment, and a dive master/instructor.
+The club also provides you with a map, Which will lead you through sections of Herod’s famed sunken harbor and the remains of sunken boats.
+This wet and fun activity also unveils a mysterious sarcophagus and the Mediterranean marine life.

-It takes about 45 minutes to review the inner port, and about 1 for the external port.
-In the summer the water is about 80F and the sea is calm – a perfect time to escape from the heat, and explore Caesarea’s most unique attraction.
+Reviewing the inner port takes about 45 minutes and about 1 for the external port.
+The water is about 80F in the summer, and the sea is calm – a perfect time to escape from the heat and explore Caesarea’s most unique attraction.

-A scuba / Snorkel experience in Caesarea can be combined in a full day tour of Caesarea.
+A scuba / Snorkel experience in Caesarea can be combined with a full-day tour of Caesarea.